 Where The Heck to Do Après-Ski in Snowbird??

 So.
-We did mange to find one decent après-ski-with-kids spot at Snowbird — if you’re fast.
-The Birdfeeder is more of a lunch spot, but has the food, the beer, and the fun vibe we had been searching for.
-It just…inexplicably…closes at 5.
-We managed to get there — before 5 — on Sunday, the day we flew home.
+We did manage to find one decent après-ski-with-kids spot at Snowbird — it works if you’re fast.
+The Birdfeeder is more of a lunch spot but has the food, the beer, and the fun vibe we had been searching for.
+It just…inexplicably…closes at 5 PM.
+We managed to get there — before it closed — on Sunday, the day we flew home.
 It was a pretty great way to close out our weekend.

 So…Will We Go Back to Snowbird?